 The “boredom,” though part and parcel of meditation, shouldn’t put you off the practice entirely.
 It gets more accessible, and there are times when you will grow to appreciate those moments more than you’d ever know at first.

-This one is key.
 Many practitioners of meditation use a mantra.
 This could be a sound, word, or phrase.
 It is repeated mentally to maintain focus on the meditation.
 Mantra means an instrument of thought in the ancient language of Sanskrit.

 Finally, if you’re hoping to use meditation to help you sleep better, sleep music for meditation can be a fantastic tool.
-Guided meditations for sleep will often use soothing music at the end of the sequence to help you drift off softly and slowly.
+Guided meditations for sleep often use soothing music at the end of the sequence to help you drift off softly and slowly.
 This is also excellent for stress relief.

 A pilot study investigating preferred background sounds during mindfulness meditation: What would you like to hear? - IOS Press